-Prior studies on mild cognitive impairment (Koppara et al., 2015; Ratcliff et al., 2021) and AD (Gordon and Carson, 1990; Schumacher et al., 2019) have already shown the potential of the CRT approach for assessing disorders of learning, memory, and cognition.
+Prior studies on mild cognitive impairment (Koppara et al., 2015; Ratcliff et al., 2021) and Alzheimer's disease (Gordon & Carson, 1990; Schumacher et al., 2019) have already shown the potential of the CRT approach for assessing disorders of learning, memory, and cognition.
 However, the analysis of the MemTrax data provided a different perspective on cognitive function than has been based on SDT methods alone and provided a novel perspective for understanding cognition and memory, revealing levels of complexity beyond the traditional paradigms.
-Moreover, MemTrax has been shown to provide at least as much information as the Montreal Cognitive Assessment (MoCA) (van der Hoek et al., 2019; Liu et al., 2021).
-The precision provided by MemTrax also suggests that MemTrax could improve the specification of the severity of cognitive impairment in early phases of AD (Ashford et al., 1995, Ashford et al., 2019a; Ashford and Schmitt, 2001; Ashford, 2008), as well as the pace of change over time with repeat testing.
+Moreover, MemTrax has been shown to provide at least as much information as the Montreal Cognitive Assessment (MoCA) (Liu et al., 2021; van der Hoek et al., 2019).
+The precision provided by MemTrax also suggests that MemTrax could improve the specification of the severity of cognitive impairment in early phases of Alzheimer's disease (Ashford, 2008; Ashford & Schmitt, 2001; J. W. Ashford, Schmitt, F.A., Smith, C.J., Kumar, V., Askari, N., 2019; Ashford et al., 1995), as well as the pace of change over time with repeat testing.
 By assessing performance metrics and RT, MemTrax also has the capability to screen for many varieties of cognitive impairment and would be an ideal tool for use in the elderly US population for the Medicare Annual Wellness Visit (Ashford et al., 2022).
 However, more testing in clinical populations is needed to implement on-line testing for broad clinical applicability and widespread screening.